-Starting 1/1/23 CPS services may not be provided in any facility required to hold a 2380 or 2390 license that serves more than 150 individuals at any one time including individuals funded through any source.
+Starting January 1, 2023 CPS services may not be provided in any facility required to hold a 2380 or 2390 license that serves more than 150 individuals at any one time including individuals funded through any source.

-Community Participation Support may not be provided in a licensed facility that enrolls on or after the effective date of 55 Pa.
-Code Chapter 6100 regulations in a location that is adjacent to, attached to or located in the same building as any of the following regardless of the funding source of the individuals served:
+Community Participation Support may not be provided in a licensed facility that enrolls on or after February 1, 2020 in a location that is adjacent to, attached to or located in the same building as any of the following regardless of the funding source of the individuals served:

 - Hospital (medical or psychiatric). - Skilled Nursing Facility (55 Pa.
 Code Chapters 201 through 211). - Licensed public or private ICF/ID (55 Pa.
 Code Chapter 6600) or ICF/ORC. - Licensed Child Residential Services (55 Pa.
-Code Chapter 3800). - Licensed Community Residential Rehabilitation Services for the Mentally III (CRRS) (55 Pa.
+Code Chapter 3800). - Licensed Community Residential Rehabilitation Services for the Mentally Ill (CRRS) (55 Pa.
 Code Chapter 5310). - Licensed Personal Care Homes (55 Pa.
 Code Chapter 2600). - Licensed Assisted Living Residences (55 pa.
 Code Chapter 2800). - Unlicensed or Licensed Family Living Homes (55 Pa.
-Code Chapter 6500). - Unlicensed or Licensed Community Homes for Individuals with an Intellectual Disability or Autism (55 Pa.
-Code Chapter 6400). - Licensed Adult Training Facilities (55 Pa.
+Code Chapter 6500).

+• Unlicensed or Licensed Community Homes for Individuals with an Intellectual Disability or Autism (55 Pa.
+Code Chapter 6400).

+- Licensed Adult Training Facilities (55 Pa.
 Code Chapter 2380). - Licensed Vocational Facilities (55 Pa.
 Code Chapter 2390). - Licensed Older Adult Daily Living Centers (6 Pa.
 Code Chapter 11).

-Remote Supports Rendered as Part of Residential Habilitation, Life Sharing or Supported Living
+Remote Supports as a Method of Residential Habilitation, Life Sharing or Supported Living Service Delivery

-Remote supports involve the use of technology that uses two-way real time communication in the participant's home and/or community that allows someone from off-site to monitor and respond to the participant's safety needs.
-Remote Supports rendered as part of Residential Habilitation, Life Sharing or Supported Living services must enhance or increase the participant's independence, reduce the participant's need for direct support, and comply with 42 CFR 442.301(c)(4)(vi)(A) through (D)

-related to privacy, control of schedule and activities and access to visitors.
+Remote supports involve the use of technology that uses two-way real time communication in the participant's home and/or community that allows someone from off-site to monitor and respond to the participant's health and safety needs.
+Remote supports are an optional method of service delivery rendered as part of Residential Habilitation, Life Sharing or Supported Living services that must enhance or increase the participant's independence, reduce the participant's need for direct support, and comply with 42 CFR 441.301(c)(4)(vi)(A) through (D) related to privacy, control of schedule and activities and access to visitors.

-Remote supports are fully integrated into the participant's overall system of support using person-centered planning.
-Prior to implementing remote supports as part of the residential service the residential provider must discuss the following with the service plan team to determine the appropriateness of this service delivery method:
+Participants must have an informed choice to receive remote supports as a method of service delivery.
+This method of service delivery may only occur when the service plan team determines that remote supports is the most appropriate service delivery method to meet the participant's needs (include health and safety needs) and goals.
+Remote supports must be documented in the service plan and fully integrated into the participant's overall system of support using person-centered planning.
+Prior to implementing remote supports as a method of residential service delivery, the residential provider must discuss the following with the service plan team to determine the appropriateness of this service delivery method: